-Independent Limited Assurance Report to the Directors of Northumbrian Water Limited on selected non-financial information within its Annual Performance Report for the year ended 31 March 2022
+Independent Limited Assurance Report to the Directors of Northumbrian Water Limited on selected non-financial information within its Annual Performance Report for the year ended 31 March 2023

-The Board of Directors of Northumbrian Water Limited ("NWL") engaged us to obtain limited assurance on the selected nonfinancial information (together the "Subject Matter Information") as defined below, in NWL's Annual Performance Report for the year ended 31 March 2022 (the "Report").
+The Board of Directors of Northumbrian Water Limited ("NWL") engaged us to obtain limited assurance on the selected non-financial information (together the "Subject Matter Information") as defined below in NWL's Annual Performance Report for the year ended 31 March 2023 (the "Report").

 Our assurance conclusion does not extend to information in respect of earlier periods or to any other information included in, or linked from, the Report including any images, audio files or videos.
+In addition, the scope of our assurance did not extend to certain underlying data inputs into key systems and/or models where they are derived from scientific or mechanical data sources or where they come from generally accepted industry standard data.